aer0ss/aerofs/src/web/README.txt

 information).
 After setup has completed, run the web server using development/run.sh.

+N.B. the process needs write permissions to /var/log/web/web.log and /var/log is owned by root by default on OSX.
+Create that directory and chown it before running run.sh

 Known issues:
     - Sign in does not work when running in prod mode (cookie issue).